 Case Study: SimSpray Virtual Reality Tool Uses Polhemus Trackers to Train Painters

 SimSpray™ is a proprietary product developed by VRSim, in East Hartford, Connecticut.
-VRSim creates training tools to help teach industrial trades and manufacturing skills.
+VRSim creates training tools to help teach industrial trades and manufacturing skills and utilizes the Polhemus PATRIOT and LIBERTY systems.
 "SimSpray is the first product in the coatings industry that uses immersive virtual reality to teach basic skills." - Matthew Wallace, CEO and President, VRSim

 “A really good automotive painter isn’t an artist; he’s consistent,” according to Shawn Dixon, Lead Auto Body Instructor at Cape Fear Community College in Wilmington, North Carolina.
 Dixon has been training his students to be consistent with SimSpray, a stand-alone system that uses virtual reality to simulate spray painting and coating in a fully immersive 3-D environment.